 Conclusion: Managing authorities may conclude directly with the EIF, i.e. without competitive process, mandates with regard to the implementation of financial instruments.

-Designation of an International Financial Institution
+Designation of an international financial institution

 Managing authorities may consider entrusting the implementation of a financial instrument to an international financial institution, as envisaged in Article 38(4)(b)(ii) of the CPR.